Even without Peter Sagan, TotalEnergies keeps pushing in the Belgian classics

 Former Flanders-Paris-Roubaix winner Niki Terpstra and Edvald Boasson Hagen are both veterans who know how to handle the monument-level races.

-On Sunday, the team also bring Maciej Bodnar to the core classics group, providing even more depth to protect the team’s two riders on top form right now with Turgis and Van Gestel.
+On Sunday, the team also brings Maciej Bodnar to the core classics group, providing even more depth to protect the team’s two riders on top form right now with Turgis and Van Gestel.

 Despite a heavy crash Sunday at Gent-Wevelgem that saw him fall into a muddy ditch, Oss said he is OK to race for Flanders.
 He finished Dwars door Vlaanderen on Wednesday, and is jazzed for Flanders.